waveygang/faigz/README.md

 ### Command Line Tool

-The `faigz` tool is provided to measure the performance of the library when accessing BGZF-compressed FASTA files concurrently:
+The `bench_faigz` tool is provided to measure the performance of the library when accessing BGZF-compressed FASTA files concurrently:

 ```
-Usage: ./faigz [options] <fasta_file>
+Usage: ./bench_faigz [options] <fasta_file>
 Options:
   -t INT    Number of threads [4]
   -n INT    Number of sequences to fetch per thread [1000]